 Whatever happened to the notion, “No taxation without representation!” which our constitutional founders courageously advocated in their indefatigable fight for national sovereignty against Britain?
 Overcrowding also presents a serious systematic problem since increased inundation of prisons considerably heightens public facility expenses, instigates environmental hostility, and in worst case scenarios compels early prison release.
 Consider reasonable solutions.
 First, the government needs to abandon its funding of correctional facilities in prison.

-As aforementioned, correctional facilities serve no purpose since it wastefully appropriates public funds, providing insufficient punishment to future crime.
+As aforementioned, correctional facilities serve no purpose since it wastefully appropriates public funds, providing insufficient punishment to a future crime.
 Furthermore, the prison system demands a hierarchy that reallocates prisoners.
 Therefore, such classification eliminates individuals posing maximum and minimum danger, neither of whom belongs in prison.
 One solution might entail moving the least threatening individuals to jails.

 Perhaps another solution requires removal of the most malevolent criminals through capital punishment.
 Lastly, deport all illegal immigrant prisoners since they lack citizenship and deserve no place in the U.S. Ultimately, the U.S. prison system demands extensive reform because unnecessary correctional facilities plus overly concentrated populations cause unnecessary government expenditure while adulterating crime, and therefore present a grave injustice to American society.